 Available starting 10/7/22, Federated Single Sign On provides a new method for Apricot user authentication, allowing users to log in using an Identity Provider (IDP).
 Example: Azure, G Suite, etc.

-This feature is available for Apricot 360 users as an add-on feature.
-Please reach out to your account manager to inquire about costs.
+This feature is available for all Apricot 360 users.
+Please reach out to support or your CSM to gain access to it.

 General Release Benefits